How to Write a Cover Letter for Any Job in 8 Steps (2023)

 Let’s pretend you’re a homeowner.
 You want to impress your prospective resident.
 You want them to call your property manager 6 seconds after seeing the first picture of your property.

+How do you do that?
 You stage your property.
 You go shopping for flowers, decorations, and stage your home.
 Never looked this good before, right?

 Same applies to you and your property management resume.
 But instead of heading to Ikea to buy trendy mugs to put on that coffee table you’ve never used, you go shopping for additional sections.

-Dress your resume to impress!
+Dress your property manager resume to impress!

 Here are some additional property manager resume sections to consider: